 Yesterday, on my Facebook page, I posted the route-map that I’ll be following during my upcoming 58-day backpacking trip in Europe.
 And one of the comments on the post, written by Mohit Agarwal, gave me a bright idea.
 The comment read “Have a great journey…. waiting to hear more on how you plan a Europe trip from India and what all you’re going to do in Europe”.

-I realised that I seldom talk about the planning phase of my journeys.
+I realized that I seldom talk about the planning phase of my journeys.
 And if I don’t talk about that, how can I consider them as journeys.
 Planning is, after all, just as important to a journey, as the journey itself — you plan better and you will thank yourself throughout the trip!
 Planning becomes even more important when you want to travel under a budget, and/or you are travelling outside of your country.

 However it’s a different thing that I still do not know if I am going to follow the exact route-map I’ve created at the moment, or I’ll alter it and give it a new form.
 But it’s a different issue.
 My planning is more focused on the ease of travel, better experiences, and making it as cheaper as possible.

 You know I’m one hell of a budget backpacker.
-So how did I end up getting infected with the idea of travelling to western Europe and countries like Switzerland, that are considered as one of the expensive places in the world.
+So how did I end up getting infected with the idea of travelling to western Europe and countries like Switzerland, that are considered as one of the expensive places in the world?
 Well, the seed of Europe travels germinated in my head, last year, when I was contacted by a hotel in France, via Twitter, asking if I plan on visiting France in future, I can stay with them for free.
 They wanted me to review their hotel, in return for a few days of complimentary stay and a city tour.
 It was in November 2016.

 And I thought why not!